The Combinatorial Multi-Round Ascending Auction: Collusion via risk-free demand reduction

-We now discuss how additional bids can be used to collude via demand reduction in the CMRA.
-As we discussed above, bidders have incentives to ``reduce demand'' in a clock auction and to coordinate in order to close the auction at low prices.
-However, if a bidder reduces demand, the activity rule (monotonicity constraint) requires that demand stays low as the clock price rises.
-Therefore, unilateral demand reduction can be a risky strategy.
+We now discuss how additional bids can be used to collude via demand reduction in the CMRA and we will do so in the two-bidder model of Section~\ref{sec:strategic}.
+In many dynamic auctions, bidders have incentives to (tacitly) coordinate on low demands in early rounds to close the auction at low prices.
+However, in a clock auction or a CCA, if a bidder reduces demand, the activity rule (monotonicity constraint) requires demand to stay low.
+Therefore, (unilateral) demand reduction can be a risky strategy.

-In the CMRA, in contrast, additional bids can be on smaller quantities while headline demand is high at low clock prices.
+In contrast, the CMRA's additional bids can be on small quantities while the headline demand is high.
 In particular, at low clock prices, bidders can use additional bids on small quantities to find a revenue-maximizing allocation at which a bid from each bidder is accepted.
-Demand reduction using additional bids is therefore riskless as neither bidder loses their ability to demand large quantities at higher clock prices if their coordination at low clock prices is unsuccessful.
+Demand reduction using additional bids is therefore risk-free in the sense that the bidder does not lose the ability to demand large quantities at higher clock prices if the coordination at low clock prices is unsuccessful.\footnote{Note that a dominant strategy is truly `risk-free.'
+In contrast, our definition of risk-free is not about payoffs, but about the ability to demand large quantities following an unsuccessful attempt to end the auction at low clock prices.}

 Concretely, we propose the following collusive strategy in the CMRA.
-In the first clock round, bidder $i$ submits a headline demand of $\lambda$ and an additional bid of 0 for quantity $1/2$.
+Bidders follow the \flatbid\ strategy as in Theorem~\ref{theorem:constant-ex-post} but augment it by a single additional bid of 0 for quantity $1/2$ in the initial clock round.
 If both bidders bid this way, the revenue-maximizing allocation immediately assigns half of the supply to each bidder and the revenue is 0.
-Note that as the headline demand is $\lambda$, the bidder can later still demand any quantity if the auction does not end in the first round.
-This makes the demand reduction strategy riskless for bidders.
-To state the entire (equilibrium) strategy formally, we modify the constant bidding strategy from the previous section (Theorem \ref{theorem:constant-ex-post}).
-The only change is the insertion of the additional bid $A_i(1/2,0)=0$.
-We call this modified strategy the \emph{riskless demand reduction} (RDR) strategy.\footnote{The existence of this equilibrium relies on a focal allocation that splits the market and is acceptable to every bidder.
-In practice, there might be no such focal allocation or indeed many of them (so bidders would need to use multiple additional bids to reach one.)}
+Note that as the headline demand is $\lambda_2$, the bidder can later still demand large quantities if the auction does not end in the first round.
+This makes the demand reduction strategy risk-free for bidders.
+We call this modified strategy the \emph{risk-free demand reduction} (RDR) strategy.
+Formally, the headline demand of the RDR strategy is as in Equation~\eqref{eq:constant} and there are two additional bids: $A_i(1/2;0)=0$ and $A_i(1-\lj;p^f(\theta_i))=0$.